Leah McCourt

-Leah McCourt (born 21 June 1992) is a Northern Irish professional mixed martial artist who competes in the Featherweight division of Bellator MMA.
-She is a former IMMAF World and European Amateur champion and International Brazilian Jiu-Jitsu Federation gold medalist.
-She is also a black belt in Judo.
+Leah McCourt (born 21 June 1992) is a Northern Irish professional mixed martial artist and submission grappler who competes in the Featherweight division of Bellator MMA.

-As of December 13, 2022, she is #8 in the Bellator Women's pound-for-pound Rankings and #4 in the Bellator Women's Featherweight Rankings.

 Background

-McCourt, who grew up on a council estate in Belfast, was put into Judo as a child by her father.
-From the age of 11, she quit judo and all her spare time was spent riding ponies and horses, competing around Northern Ireland and at places like Balmoral and the Dublin Horseshow.
-Due to her families financial troubles, she had to ride troubled horses who others were unwilling to own.
-When she was a teenager, McCourt developed an allergy towards horses, leading her to giving up on her horse riding hobby.
+McCourt, who grew up on a council estate in Belfast, was enrolled in judo as a child by her father.
+From the age of 11, she quit judo and all her spare time was spent riding ponies and horses, competing around Northern Ireland at places like Balmoral and the Dublin Horseshow.
+When she was a teenager, McCourt developed an allergy towards horses, leading her to give up riding.